 1. Melbourne

-In this city, there are many things to do and see.
-Most tourists opt to take a trip to the Royal Botanic Gardens, National Gallery of Victoria, or Melbourne Museum.
-As for prospective international students, some of Melbourne’s most prominent higher education institutions include the University of Melbourne, Monash University, Victoria University, Royal Melbourne Institute of Technology, and La Trobe University.
+There are many things to do and see.
+Most tourists visit the Royal Botanic Gardens, the National Gallery of Victoria, or the Melbourne Museum.
+As for prospective international students, some of Melbourne’s most prominent higher education institutions include the University of Melbourne, Monash University, Victoria University, RMIT University, and La Trobe University.

 2. Sydney